-After editions in Brussels, New York and Brazil, our 5th Free and Safe in Cyberspace conference will be held on May 4th 2018 in Berlin (Betahaus) in the heart of EU digital civil rights activist scene, to see how we can radically improve safety and freedom in cyberspace, by challenging the status quo and deeply ingrained misconception.
+After editions in Brussels, New York and Brazil, the 5th Edition of Free and Safe in Cyberspace was held on May 4th 2018 in Berlin (at Betahaus).
+We met in the heart of EU digital freedoms activist scene, to ponder how we can radically improve freedom and safety in cyberspace, by challenging the status quo, and debunking deeply ingrained misconceptions.

-As we have since our 1st edition with amazing speakers, we’ll sharply focus on a dialogue and critical mass around the solutions to the most important challenges of this Digital Age: (A) Can we create a new IT and AI security certification body, and widely available compliant systems, that radically exceed the security and accountability of current military and civilian state-of-the-art systems, (B) while at once increasing public safety and preserving legitimate and constitutional lawful access capabilities.
+As we have since our 1st edition – with amazing speakers – we sharply focused around detailing solutions to the most important challenges of this Digital Age: (A) Can we create a new IT and AI security certification body, and widely available compliant systems, that radically exceed the security and accountability of current military and civilian state-of-the-art systems? and (B) Can we do so while at once increasing public safety and preserving legitimate and constitutional lawful access capabilities?

 Can we solve Challenge (A)? if so how?
 What are the key paradigms?
 How do we maximize the accountability, proficiency and morality of the governance of the certification and oversight?
 Should such certifications governance be international and primarily non-governmental?
 What scale of investments are needed?
 The role of uncompromising “zero trust” security-by-design paradigms?
 The role of transparent and extreme review and oversight of all critical lifecycle components and human processes?What is the role citizen-witness and citizen-jury processes?
 Is it realistic to secure enough CPUs and chip fabrication oversight?
 The role of free/open source software and testing by expert “ethical” hackers?
 The role of blockchains, quantum computing, artificial intelligence?

-Can compliant ITs radically mitigate the risks and costs of cybercrime and GDPR?
+Can IT compliant to such certifications radically mitigate the risks and costs of cybercrime and GDPR?
 What are the economic opportunities for public and private organizations that are pioneering such new ecosystems?
 Can we imagine a parallel ultra-secure hardware and software computing universe, as a user-friendly supplement to every-day computing devices?
 Can mandating adoption of such new certifications for state bulk and targeted cyber-investigations programs radically increase their effectiveness, integrity and resilience from abuse?
-Can mandatory adoption for elected officials – and critical military and civilian IT – increase both citizens’ and state sovereignty and safety?
+Can mandatory adoption for elected officials, presidential candidates (!) – and critical military and civilian IT – increase both citizens’ and state sovereignty and public safety.

-Recent Intel, AMD and Ledger hacks reveal how critical vulnerabilities and state-sanctioned backdoors run deep, down to CPU and chip fabrication, and their certifications.
+Recent Intel, AMD and Ledger hacks reveal how critical vulnerabilities – mostly inserted or “let be” by states – run deep, down to CPU and chip fabrication, and their certifications.
 Meanwhile, Shadow Brokers and CIA Vault 7 revelations further show how these state-grade hacks are ever more widely available to criminals.
-Recent cybersecurity problems with blockchains have demonstrated the need for adequate critical software certifications and governance.
-Cybercrime costs for citizens, enterprise and governments are exploding, reaching 2$ trillion per year in 2020, all before accounting for the erosion of our democratic institutions.

 The Head of ENISA agency, former President of German BSI, recently highlighted the centrality of deeper certifications: “From a certification perspective, a regulation perspective, it would be a good idea to look into these kinds of hardware products, protocols, and think about how to do a certification scheme for these… If you start in hardware from the beginning, you build on top of it.
 Everything is secure from the beginning”.